TypeScriptToLua/TypeScriptToLua.github.io/docs/publishing-modules.md

     "type": "git",
     "url": "git+https://github.com/AUTHOR_NAME/PROJECT_NAME.git"
   },
-  "license": "GPL-3.0",
+  "license": "MIT",
   "author": "AUTHOR_NAME",
   "files": ["dist", "LICENSE", "package.json", "README.md"],

-  // Only specify this if your library is a type declaration library.
+  // Only specify "types" if your library is a type declaration library.
   "types": "./dist/index.d.ts",

-  // Only specify this if your library is a Lua library.
+  // Only specify "main" if your library is a Lua library.
   // (Do NOT include the file extension here, or things will not work properly.)
   "main": "./dist/index"
 }
 ```

+(Change `AUTHOR_NAME`, `PROJECT_NAME`, and the license accordingly.)

 ## Publishing